 microRNA: The tiny regulators with big roles

 microRNAs are small noncoding RNAs involved in virtually all functional aspects of cellular function and developmental control such as cell differentiation, proliferation, death, embryogenesis, energy metabolism, and antiviral defense.
 Tight control of microRNAs is critical for normal functioning of cells, and dysregulation of microRNAs is often responsible for various human diseases.
 In Narry Kim’s lab, we made significant contributions to the current understanding of how microRNAs are created and processed by elucidating the mechanism of microRNA biogenesis and identifying several key factors in the biogenesis pathway, including DROSHA.
 We have also been investigating the function and regulation of microRNAs in cancer and stem cells in hopes that our studies will provide new opportunities for cancer treatment and stem cell engineering.

 RNAs are never alone but form a selective complex of RNA binding proteins that dictate the particular stage of the RNA life cycle.
 Narry Kim’s lab is developing new tools to investigate the RNA-protein network, with the state-of-the-art proteomic facilities.
 Untangling this complex network will provide a more comprehensive understanding of the functions and mechanisms of RNAs in post-transcriptional gene regulation.

-We welcome postdoc applications from all around the world and all areas of biology, in particular proteomics, bioinformatics, and structural biology.
+We welcome postdoc/student applications from all around the world and all areas of biology, in particular proteomics, bioinformatics, structural biology, and molecular cell biology.
 For more information and inquiries, please email us at firstname.lastname@example.org.